What are the Symptoms of Endometriosis?Fertility Treatment

 - Feeling pain in legs.

-In some cases, the above symptoms are caused by other diseases such as ovarian cysts, pelvic inflammatory disease (PID), or irritable bowel syndrome (IBS).
-Therefore, doctors must carefully determine the leading causes of such symptoms before doing any treatment.
+In some cases, the above signs of endometriosis are caused by other diseases such as ovarian cysts, pelvic inflammatory disease (PID), or irritable bowel syndrome (IBS).
+Therefore, the main causes of such symptoms should be carefully determined before doing any treatment.

 What Does Endometriosis Feel Like?